Installing Blinds Cost Guide 2024 - How Much is Fitting Blinds?

 In fact, having blinds installed may take just half an hour for a simpler installation, although a one-hour charge would still probably apply.

 The timeframe could vary depending on the size and type of blinds being installed, ease of access to the work area and the type of window you have.
-Anything that can affect the duration of this work could, in turn, impact the cost of labour.
+Anything that can affect the duration of this work could, in turn, impact the labour cost.

 Cost Factors of Installing Blinds